polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/rust-basics.md

 A common use of abstractions in Susbtrate is the use of the [`Config` trait from `frame_system`](https://docs.substrate.io/rustdocs/latest/frame_system/pallet/trait.Config.html) when developing [pallets](./link-todo).
 This is the trait responsible for declaring the types that are commonly used in developing Substrate runtimes.
 With it there is no need to duplicate code that declares a type that's used in several places, such as `AccountId`.
-Instead, any pallet -- which is coupled to `frame_system::Config` by definition -- can refer to an `AccountId` type by using the generic `T`:
+Instead, any pallet-which is coupled to `frame_system::Config` by definition-can refer to an `AccountId` type by using the generic `T`:

 ```rust
 T::AccountId;